Physiology 101 - Introduction to Human Physiology » Fall 2021 » Exam 2

 Which of the following pairs of hormones are secreted by the posterior pituitary gland?

-A. Oxytocin and antidiuretic hormone
+A. Prolactin and growth hormone

 B. Prolactin and ACTH